 I do not think you can do damage to your soul with impunity.
 I am not talking in religious terms.
 I am speaking merely of that sense of yourself and what you feel, deep down, is right and good for you.
 Harming this — even compromising it regularly — does serious psychological damage that builds up into stress and depression.
 In extreme cases, it can become a kind of self-loathing that leads people into terrible actions.

 Finding ways to make the workplace civilized isn’t simply a pleasant idea, like decorating a house to make it look welcoming or an attractive place to live.
 It’s essential to people’s well-being; essential too for the long-term health of the organization.
-David Whyte, writing in The Heart Aroused: Poetry and the Preservation of the Soul in Corporate America, puts it exactly.
+David Whyte, writing in The Heart Aroused: Poetry and the Preservation of the Soul in Corporate America

 For consultants and management gurus, the soul is a slippery customer.
 One the one hand it may be dismissed completely.
 Many trainers and consultants maintain that the soul belongs at home or in church.
 But with little understanding of the essential link between the soul life and the creative gifts of their employees, hardheaded businesses listening so carefully to hardheaded consultants may go the way of the incredibly hardheaded dinosaurs.
 For all their emphasis on the bottom line, they are adrift from the very engine at the center of a person’s creative application to work; they cultivate a workforce unable to respond with personal artistry to the confusion of global market change.